rern/title_script/README.md

 BASH script for drawing colored string with top-bottom lines

 ```
-         usage:  place this file in the same directory
+         usage:  place 'title.sh' file in the same directory
                  type command or add this line to script: . title.sh
        command:  title [OPTION]...
 STRING